-During the years ended December 31, 2022, 2021 and 2020, we financed, primarily through alternative financing arrangements, the purchase of approximately \$832 million, \$461 million, and \$1.7 billion, respectively, of long-lived assets consisting primarily of network equipment.
-As of December 31, 2022 and 2021, \$1.7 billion and \$1.3 billion, respectively, relating to these financing arrangements, including those entered into in prior years and liabilities assumed through acquisitions, remained outstanding.
+During the years ended December 31, 2023, 2022 and 2021, we financed, primarily through alternative financing arrangements, the purchase of approximately \$1.3 billion, \$832 million, and \$461 million, respectively, of long-lived assets consisting primarily of network equipment.
+As of December 31, 2023 and 2022, \$2.2 billion and \$1.7 billion, respectively, relating to these financing arrangements, including those entered into in prior years and liabilities assumed through acquisitions, remained outstanding.
 These purchases are non-cash financing activities and therefore are not reflected within Capital expenditures in our consolidated statements of cash flows.

-Net Debt Extinguishment Losses
+Net Debt Extinguishment Gains (Losses)

-During the years ended December 31, 2022, 2021 and 2020, we recorded net debt extinguishment losses of \$1.1 billion, \$3.6 billion and \$121 million, respectively.
-The net losses are recorded in Other income (expense), net in our consolidated statements of income.
-The total losses are reflected within Other, net cash flow from operating activities and the portion of the losses representing cash payments are reflected within Other, net cash flow from financing activities in our consolidated statements of cash flows.
+During the year ended December 31, 2023, we recorded net debt extinguishment gains of \$308 million.
+During the years ended December 31, 2022 and 2021, we recorded net debt extinguishment losses of \$1.1 billion and \$3.6 billion, respectively.
+The net gains and losses are recorded in Other income (expense), net in our consolidated statements of income.
+The total gains and losses are reflected within Other, net cash flow from operating activities, and the portion of the gains and losses representing cash payments are reflected within Other, net cash flow from financing activities in our consolidated statements of cash flows.